The Beast Mortos: All Elite Wrestling / Ring of Honor (2023–present)

 On December 15, 2023, Taurus made his Ring of Honor (ROH) debut at Final Battle, unsuccessfully challenging El Hijo del Vikingo for the AAA Mega Championship.
 He followed that up with his debut in ROH's sister promotion All Elite Wrestling (AEW) on the December 22 episode of AEW Rampage, once again unsuccessfully challenging Vikingo for the same title.

 In January 2024, Taurus signed with AEW but was unable to continue using the "Black Taurus" name due to AAA owning the character rights.
 Rebranding as The Beast Mortos, he debuted under his new persona at ROH Supercard of Honor on April 5, where he defeated Blake Christian.
 He made his AEW in-ring debut on the April 27 episode of Collision in a losing effort against Rey Fénix.
 In September, Mortos aligned with Dralístico and Rush to join the reformed La Facción Ingobernable after attacking Hologram at the Grand Slam edition of Collision.
 This led to a 2-out-of-3 falls match against Hologram at WrestleDream, which Mortos lost.
 He later competed in the 2024 Continental Classic, but failed to win any matches.

-On July 12, 2025 at All In, Mortos competed in the men's Casino Gauntlet match. which was won by MJF.
+On July 12, 2025, at All In, Mortos competed in the men's Casino Gauntlet match. which was won by MJF.
+On December 5 at Final Battle, Mortos teamed with stablemate Sammy Guevara to defeat Adam Priest and Tommy Billington to win the vacant ROH World Tag Team Championship.
+This marked Mortos' first championship in AEW/ROH.
+On June 26, 2026 at partner promotion CMLL's Viernes Espectaular event, Mortos and Guevara lost their titles to Místico and Máscara Dorada, ending their reign at 203 days.

 Return to CMLL (2025–present)

 On the July 4, 2025 edition of Viernes Espectacular, Mortos made his return to CMLL after fourteen years, teaming with Averno and Último Guerrero to defeat Esfinge, Máscara Dorada, and Templario.
+On the June 26, 2026 episode of Viernes Espectaular, Mortos and Sammy Guevara lost their ROH World Tag Team Championship to Místico and Máscara Dorada.